neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-forming-a-business-in-NY.md

 ---
 layout: post
 date: 0001-12-01
-name: goals-and-history
+name: Forming-a-Business-in-New-York
-title: "The Goals and History of FOP"
+title: "Forming a Business in New York"
-category: philosophy
+category: New York
 comments: true
 ---